taegyunkim/devstack/docs/manual_upgrades.rst

 Please add new instructions to the top, include a date, and make a post in the `Devstack forum <https://discuss.openedx.org/tags/c/development/11/devstack>`_.

-(If you just need to update your devstack to the latest version of everything, see :doc:`updating_devstack`.)
+(If you just need to update your devstack to the latest version of everything, see :any:`updating devstack`.)

 2024-06-13 - Upgrade from Python 3.8 to 3.11
 ********************************************